ADA-MC3/Bowlmo/README.md

-# Bowling Game App
+# Bowlmo (Bowling Game App)

-The Bowling Game App is a fun and interactive iOS game that allows users to play virtual bowling using their Apple Watch.
+The Bowlmo App is a fun and interactive iOS game that allows users to play virtual bowling using their Apple Watch.
 The game utilizes the watch's motion tracking capabilities to simulate a realistic bowling experience, complete with ball throwing and pin interactions.

 ## Features